Monument Valley Photography Guide

 Sunset in Monument Valley - taken from the deck of the View Hotel

-🎯 In case you were looking for this …
+🎯 In case you were wondering …

 Where exactly is Forrest Gump Point in Monument Valley?"